Building Reef Resilience Through Invasive Algae Removal and Urchin Biocontrol in Kāne‘ohe Bay

 The challenge

 Kāne‘ohe Bay lies below the dramatic Ko‘olau mountain range on the windward side of O‘ahu.
 It is the largest sheltered body of water in the main Hawai‘ian Islands, and is surrounded by numerous freshwater streams and wetlands.
 It is the only bay in Hawai‘i that includes fringing reefs, patch reefs, and barrier reefs.
 It has significant cultural and ecological value, and has long been a rich resource for commercial, recreational and subsistence uses.
-The bay has more than 40,000 people living near its shores or in the mountains above it, as well as a U.S. Marine Corps Base, the University of Hawai‘i Institute of Marine Biology on Moku o Lo‘e (Coconut Island), and a public pier that provides daily access to hundreds of tourists and fishermen.
+The bay has more than 40,000 people living near its shores or in the mountains above it, as well as a U.S. Marine Corps Base, the University of Hawai‘i Institute of Marine Biology on Moku o Lo‘e (Coconut Island), and a public pier that provides daily access to hundreds of tourists and fishers.

 Actions taken